Two faculty talking in a lab

 Grant awards: Grants are up to $150,000 over two years.

-Applicant eligibility: A Principal Investigator is required and must be a UW School of Medicine and Public Health (SMPH) assistant professor on any track (tenure, clinical health sciences, clinician-teacher, teaching, research) with a salaried appointment of at least 50 percent and an appointment start date on or after August 1, 2018 (within six years of start date).
+Applicant eligibility: A Principal Investigator is required and must be a UW School of Medicine and Public Health (SMPH) assistant professor on any track (tenure, clinical health sciences, clinician-teacher, teaching professor, research professor) with a salaried appointment of at least 50 percent and an appointment start date on or after January 1, 2020 (within six years of earliest project start date).

 Faculty who receive an administrative extension of their time at the rank of assistant professor or who have an appointment below 1.0 full-time equivalent will be granted a corresponding extension to their eligibility.